SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 You can cancel particular pending single operations or all pending single operations at once.

-To cancel a particular pending single operation, hover over the pending single operation, then click the menu icon and select **Cancel operation**.
+To cancel a particular pending single operation, click the menu icon at the right of the respective single operation entry and select **Cancel operation**.

 To cancel all pending operations at once, click **More...** at the right of the top menu bar and select **Cancel all pending operations**.
 Alternatively, filter the list of single operations to show only single operations with status PENDING, then click **Cancel all** at the right of the top menu bar.

+#### To create a smart rule from a single operation

+Click the menu icon at the right of the single operation that you want to create a smart rule for, and select **Create smart rule**.

+See [Cockpit > Smart rules > To create a smart rule](/users-guide/cockpit/#create-rules) for further steps.

 #### To view bulk operations